c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 .. code-block:: bash

-    ls $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.*.ini
+    ls $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini

 For chipseq, that would be:

 .. code-block:: bash

-    ls $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.*.ini
+    ls $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini

 You will find a **<pipeline_name>.base.ini** as well as an ini file for particular servers like Beluga (<pipeline_name>.beluga.ini).
 The base.ini file has all the parameters needed by the pipeline but is optimized for usage on our own server, Abacus.
-To use the pipeline on Guillimin, you will need to use both base.ini and beluga.ini, as such:
+To use the pipeline on beluga server, you will need to use both base.ini and beluga.ini, as such:

 .. code-block:: bash

-    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.beluga.ini …
+    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini …

 To change different parameters in the ini files, you can create your own ini file and overwrite the required parameters.
 For example, to change the number of threads for trimmomatic and hicup, I can create my own ini file: hicseq.test.ini and in it I can include the parameters to be changed: